The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 - - -

 Hello.
 I am Reina, a caster player, and I am standing on the shoulders of giants.
 This document aims to provide a comprehensive guide on **non-standard rotation** (also known as AI or Hypermeme rotation).
 There is the assumption you know all of the basics of BLM, including abbreviations and fundamentals.
 If not, refer to the [BLM Basic Guide](https://guides.xivresources.com/jobs/casters/black-mage/5-x-blm-guide/) before proceeding here.
 This guide will *not* bring you from 75% to 95% nor will it magically make you a good BLM player.
-If you are looking to generally improve, work on the fundamentals such as keeping your gcd rolling (ABC: Always Be Casting), ogcd usage, slidecasting, positioning, etc. **The optimizations listed here are meant for players with a great understanding of the fundamentals of BLM’s playstyle and rotation, and are already familiar with executing the rotation well in fights.** If you can maintain a **substantially high uptime** on BLM and are interested in learning alternative and potentially challenging BLM rotations, then I welcome you to read on.
+If you are looking to generally improve, work on the fundamentals such as keeping your gcd rolling (ABC: Always Be Casting), ogcd usage, slidecasting, positioning, etc.

+**The optimizations listed here are meant for players with a great understanding of the fundamentals of BLM’s playstyle and rotation, and are already familiar with executing the rotation well in fights.** If you can maintain a **substantially high uptime** on BLM and are interested in learning alternative and potentially challenging BLM rotations, then I welcome you to read on.
 This document is written in 3 sections so you don’t need the knowledge of later sections to utilize the former ones.
 If you have any questions or comments, feel free to contact me on Discord at Reina#0001.

-> “From sim numbers, we’ve expected about a 1.5% overall dps increase with non-standard lines in  Shadowbringers.
+> “From sim numbers, we’ve expected about a 1.5% overall DPS increase with non-standard lines in  Shadowbringers.
 This number is actually quite useless though, and it would be better taken to mean there’s statistical significance that being able to skip B4 and use Transpose is (slightly) better than always using B4 and not using Transpose.
-Actual dps gain could be higher or lower depending on player skill and the encounter.” - Yuna.
+Actual DPS gain could be higher or lower depending on player skill and the encounter.” - Yuna.

 Special thanks to **Caro Kann and Lady Yuna’lesca** for their [5.X BLM Hypermeme Rotation Guide](https://docs.google.com/document/d/1SBU4HpqBenHAXFr6V-gwAKggkfBgJ2IR9FEbMtT3YRw), which a large portion of this document is based on.
 As an aside, I highly recommend installing the [MP tick trigger](https://docs.google.com/document/d/1vsI2r4064VHJ8WuhItXB7ilbdjEJ26GphZSsjWiyDDU/edit) as it will make tracking MP ticks infinitely easier.
 In addition, some optimizations listed below are only possible with the MP tick trigger.

-# <div align="center">Basics</div>
+# Basics

 ## General Idea